 We grow strawberries in our sunny front yard.
-The stunning photo above

-	(taken by the incredible Annabelle Breakey) is from my forthcoming book

-	Gluten-Free Cupcakes: 50 Irresistible Recipes Made with Almond and Coconut

-	Flour (coming out in less than 3 weeks –um, not sure what they’re thinking,

-	but it’s on sale for pre-order for only $9.03 right now).
-Most importantly

-	though, remember to protect nature’s bounty by protecting our strawberries!
+The stunning photo above (taken by the incredible Annabelle Breakey) is from my forthcoming book Gluten-Free Cupcakes (coming out in less than 3 weeks –um, not sure what they’re thinking, but it’s on sale for pre-order for only $9.03 right now).
+Most importantly though, remember to protect nature’s bounty by protecting our strawberries!

 Free exclusive eBook, plus recipes and health tips, delivered to your inbox.